enricocurreli/enricocurreli/README.md

 - **Italian:** Native
 - **English:** Intermediate (B1)
-  *Currently enrolled in an English course to achieve B2 certification.*
+  *Currently enrolled in an English course to achieve B2 certification Linguaskill by Cambridge Assessment English.*

 ---